Bobby Witt Jr. Player Props: Royals vs. Orioles

 Orioles Pitching Rankings

-- The 9.4 strikeouts per nine innings put together by the Orioles pitching staff ranks sixth in MLB.
+- The Orioles pitching staff ranks sixth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Orioles have the 18th-ranked team ERA across all league pitching staffs (4.25).
+- The Orioles have a 4.22 team ERA that ranks 17th across all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.